 - building communities' capacity, awareness and governance,

-- claims identification and validation, mainly through participatory mapping, and
+- claims identification and validation, mainly through community participatory mapping, and

 - negotiations for fair and lasting resolution of the conflict.